-Any JDO-enabled application will require at least one PersistenceManagerFactory (PMF).
+Any JDO-enabled application will require at least one PersistenceManagerFactory (PMF) Javadoc.
 Typically applications create one per datastore being utilised.
 A PersistenceManagerFactory provides access to PersistenceManager(s) which allow objects to be persisted, and retrieved.
 The PersistenceManagerFactory can be configured to provide particular behaviour.

 A PersistenceManagerFactory is designed to be thread-safe.
-A PersistenceManager is not
+A PersistenceManager is not.

-A PersistenceManagerFactory is expensive to create so you should create one per datastore for your application and retain it for as long as it is needed.
+A PersistenceyManagerFactory is expensive to create so you should create one per datastore for your application and retain it for as long as it is needed.
 Always close your PersistenceManagerFactory after you have finished with it.

-There are many ways of creating a PersistenceManagerFactory [Javadoc]
+There are many ways of creating a PersistenceManagerFactory, some of which are shown below

-''' Properties properties = new Properties(); properties.setProperty("javax.jdo.PersistenceManagerFactoryClass", "org.datanucleus.api.jdo.JDOPersistenceManagerFactory"); properties.setProperty("javax.jdo.option.ConnectionURL","jdbc:mysql://localhost/myDB"); properties.setProperty("javax.jdo.option.ConnectionDriverName","com.mysql.jdbc.Driver"); properties.setProperty("javax.jdo.option.ConnectionUserName","login"); properties.setProperty("javax.jdo.option.ConnectionPassword","password"); PersistenceManagerFactory pmf = JDOHelper.getPersistenceManagerFactory(properties); '''
+''' Properties properties = new Properties(); properties.setProperty("javax.jdo.PersistenceManagerFactoryClass", "org.datanucleus.api.jdo.JDOPersistenceManagerFactory"); properties.setProperty("javax.jdo.option.ConnectionURL","jdbc:mysql://localhost/myDB") ; properties.setProperty("javax.jdo.option.ConnectionUserName","login"); properties.setProperty("javax.jdo.option.ConnectionPassword","password"); PersistenceManagerFactory pmf = JDOHelper.getPersistenceManagerFactory(properties); '''

-A slight variation on this, is to have a file to specify these properties in a file and then to create the PersistenceManagerFactory using this file or if the above file is in the CLASSPATH (at datanucleus.properties in the root of the CLASSPATH), then
+A slight variation on this, is to have a file to specify these properties in a file javax.jdo.PersistenceManagerFactoryClass=org.datanucleus.api.jdo.JDOPersistenceManager Factory javax.jdo.option.ConnectionURL=jdbc:mysql://localhost/myDB javax.jdo.option.ConnectionUserName=login javax.jdo.option.ConnectionPassword=password and then to create the PersistenceManagerFactory using this file or if the above file is in the CLASSPATH (at datanucleus.properties in the root of the CLASSPATH), then